Key Takeaways

 Plug in your numbers — property price, deposit, state, and rental costs.
 Get stamp duty, LMI, break-even year, and a 10-year wealth comparison specific to your situation.

-Try the Calculator →This article is for general informational purposes only and does not constitute financial advice.
+This article is for general informational purposes only and does not constitute financial advice.
 All figures are approximate and based on publicly available Australian data.
 Property markets are inherently uncertain.
 Consult a licensed financial adviser and mortgage broker before making property decisions.